CyR1en/Voxx/Docs/Final.md

 }
 ```

 Now that we’ve defined objects that we need.
-Let’s now talk about how Voxx-server handles each events above.
+Let’s now talk about how Voxx-server handles each event above.

 #### On Client Connect